dinarcon/mbe_professors/README.md

 * Download demo into the `/modules/custom` folder of your Drupal installation.
 You can do this by cloning this repo or [downloading a ZIP file](https://github.com/dinarcon/mbe_professors/archive/master.zip). **Important:** The name of the folder containing the module should be `mbe_professors`.
 If you get the module from the ZIP file make sure the rename the folder accordingly.
 * Verify that the CSV files are in the proper location.
 See instructions below.
 * Enable module.
-* Run migrations using the UI or drush.
+* Run migrations using drush.
+See instructions below.

 ## CSV files location